hshen-ai/Zscaler-Automation/bedrock_zguard_agent/README.md

+## 📞 Support Disclaimer

+- This script is not an officially supported feature of Zscaler
+- It is created for learning and testing purposes only

 # Bedrock Agent via Zscaler AI Guard (ZGuard)

-A production-ready AWS Bedrock agent that routes all requests through Zscaler AI Guard for enhanced security, compliance, and monitoring.
+A testing-only AWS Bedrock agent that routes all requests through Zscaler AI Guard for enhanced security, compliance, and monitoring.

 ## 📁 What's in This Folder